 1. Montana naming guidelines:

-- Your name must contain the word “corporation,” “company,” “incorporated,” “limited,” an abbreviation of one of these terms; or words or abbreviations of similar meaning in another language
+- Must contain the word “corporation”, “company”, or “incorporated”.
+A suitable abbreviation of one of these terms — or words or abbreviations of similar meaning in another language — can be used instead.

-- Your name must be distinguishable from any existing business in your state.
+- Must be distinguishable from any existing business in your state.
 This includes Montana reserved names, as well as foreign corporations registered to transact business in Montana.

-- Your name cannot include identifiers (e.g., Limited Partnership, LLC) that imply the company is anything other than a corporation.
+- Cannot include identifiers (e.g., Limited Partnership, LLC, etc.) that imply the company is anything other than a corporation.

-- Your name cannot imply that the corporation is organized for a non-permitted purpose or one not outlined in its articles of incorporation.
+- Cannot imply that the corporation is organized for a non-permitted purpose or one not outlined in its Articles of Incorporation.